jconorgrogan/Building-a-benchmark-for-Theories-of-Everything/README.md

 We need rigorous benchmarks to evaluate 'Theories of Everything'; else it's just vibes-based.
 Without objective metrics, we can't distinguish between elegant theories and elegant nonsense.
 This benchmark captures key dimensions: explanatory power, evidential support, predictive accuracy, computational efficiency, and adaptability to new observations.

+In thinking about this concept, one thing that struck me; What we're really debating is not a literal "Theory of Everything" but rather a "Theory of All That's Compressible and Communicable."
+We confuse the two as the same thing, when it is the very fact that they are different (they have to be) that could lead us astray.

 ## Theoretical Layer

 A ToE is ideally described by a quintuple T = ⟨P, E, Π, B, M⟩ relative to a fixed universal Turing machine U: